-Since interest rates began to rise to tackle inflation, GCP Infrastructure (GCP) has, like many similar investment companies, been trading at a wide discount.
+Since interest rates began to rise to tackle inflation, GCP Infrastructure (GCP) has, like many similar investment companies, been afflicted by a wide discount.
 The board and the investment adviser have been working to tackle this through a policy of capital recycling.
 This aims to free up £150m to materially reduce the drawn balance on the revolving credit facility (RCF), return at least £50m to shareholders, and rebalance the portfolio to improve its risk adjusted returns.
-As outlined in this report, buybacks have increased, the discount is narrowing, the RCF has been reduced to just £10m, and the portfolio's sensitivity to electricity prices has been cut significantly.
+As we discuss in this report, buybacks have stepped up a gear, the discount is narrowing, the RCF has been reduced to just £10m, and the portfolio's sensitivity to electricity prices has been cut significantly.